tireddy2/pqc-cert-guidance/draft-reddy-pquip-pqc-signature-migration.md

 PQC by:

-- Providing defense in depth: security is maintained as long as either the PQ or traditional algorithm remains unbroken.
+- Providing defense in depth: security is maintained as long as either the PQC or traditional algorithm remains unbroken.
 - Reducing exposure to unforeseen vulnerabilities: immediate protection against weaknesses in PQC algorithms.

 However, each approach comes with long-term implications.

-## Composite Certificates
+## Composite

-Composite certificates embed both a traditional and a PQC algorithm into a single certificate and signature.
+Composite embeds both a traditional and a PQC algorithm into a single certificate and signature.
 However, once a traditional algorithm is no longer secure against CRQCs, it will have to be deprecated.
 For discussion of the security impact in security protocols (e.g., TLS, IKEv2) versus artifact-signing use cases, see Section {{suf}}.

-To complete the transition to a fully quantum-resistant authentication model, operators will need a PQC root and intermediates, resulting in PQC-only end-entity certificates.
+To complete the transition to a fully quantum-resistant authentication model, operators will need a PQC CA root and CA intermediates, resulting in PQC-only end-entity certificates.

 Protocol configurations (e.g., TLS, IKEv2) will likewise